fata-cmd/gbdc/doc/extractors/CNFBaseFeatures.md

   - based on the Variable Graph: 'vg_degree_mean', 'vg_degree_variance', 'vg_degree_min', 'vg_degree_max', 'vg_degree_entropy'

   - based on the Clause Graph: 'cg_degree_mean', 'cg_degree_variance', 'cg_degree_min', 'cg_degree_max', 'cg_degree_entropy'

-### Gate Features for CNF Instances

-Runs the gate feature extraction algorithm described in~\cite{} and extracts features denoting the numbers of gates of specific types and their distribution of the levels of the detected hierarchical gate structure.

-## WCNF Context

-### Isohash for WCNF Instances

-### Base Features for WCNF Instances

-## OPB Context

-### Base Features for OPB Instances